Johan Cruyff: International career

 As a Dutch international, Cruyff played 48 matches, scoring 33 goals.
 The national team never lost a match in which Cruyff scored.
 On 7 September 1966, he made his official debut for the Netherlands in the UEFA Euro 1968 qualifier against Hungary, scoring in the 2–2 draw.
 In his second match, a friendly against Czechoslovakia, Cruyff was the first Dutch international to receive a red card.
 The Royal Dutch Football Association (KNVB) banned him from international games, but not the Eredivisie or KNVB Cup.

 Accusations of Cruyff's "aloofness" were not rebuffed by his habit of wearing a shirt with only two black stripes along the sleeves, as opposed to Adidas' usual design feature of three, worn by all the other Dutch players.
 Cruyff also had a separate sponsorship deal with Puma.
 From 1970 onwards, he wore the number 14 jersey for the Netherlands, setting a trend for wearing shirt numbers outside the usual starting line-up numbers of 1 to 11.

-Cruyff led the Netherlands to a runners-up medal in the 1974 World Cup and was named player of the tournament.
-Thanks to his team's mastery of Total Football, they coasted all the way to the final, knocking out Argentina (4–0), East Germany (2–0) and Brazil (2–0) along the way.
-Cruyff scored twice against Argentina in one of his team's most dominating performances, then he scored the second goal against Brazil to knock out the defending champions.